You are tuned to the most listened-to radio talk show in America, a program often copied, mimicked, imitated, duplicated, but never equaled.

 I can remember when I was growing up when they indoctrinated me in the UNICEF program.

-You know, the um United Nations Children's Fund.
+You know, the United Nations Children's Fund.

 That's where they get you.

-Just bring a couple pennies home, kids from your dad's stash on the nightstand.
+Just bring a couple pennies home, kids, from your dad's stash on the nightstand.

 We'll send it to the UN, and for just pennies a day, thousands of Africans can eat.

-You know, that's how they rope in on the goodness of the UN.
+So everybody starts, you know, that's how they rope in on the goodness of the UN.

-For my whole life I've been hearing about that.
+For my whole life, I've been hearing about that.

-I grow up, I get up the other day and I start checking the news.
+I grow up, I get up the other day, and I start checking the news.

-Africa faces growing obesity problem.
+Africa faces a growing obesity problem.

 I said, what the hell?